Johannesburg - Gauteng

 Houghton’s back tee measurement is relatively short by today’s highveld standards, with five par 4s under 375 metres, but this remains a highly challenging layout, with more than enough water hazards and bunkers to catch the unwary.
 The 12th is one of the most dangerous par-4s, particularly since a new green was built into the water hazard in 2018.
 Water encloses the green on three sides, with a large bunker on the left.
 The seventh has also been rebuilt; now a spectacular par 3 over water in an amphitheatre overlooked by The Houghton apartments.

-Houghton has been one of SA’s premier championship venues, hosting 28 major professional tournaments since World War Two, including 8 SA Opens (Bobby Locke 1951, Harold Henning 1962, Gary Player 1966-68-79, Dale Hayes 1976, Tony Johnstone 1984, Ernie Els 1992) and 8 European Tour events under the Alfred Dunhill sponsorship from 1996 to 2003.
+Houghton held the 2022 Joburg Open on the DP World Tour (won by Dan Bradbury on 21-under 263) and has been one of SA’s premier championship venues, hosting 29 major professional tournaments since World War Two, including 8 SA Opens (Bobby Locke 1951, Harold Henning 1962, Gary Player 1966-68-79, Dale Hayes 1976, Tony Johnstone 1984, Ernie Els 1992) and 8 additional European Tour events under the Alfred Dunhill sponsorship from 1996 to 2003.
 And it was the site in February 1995 of a famous 14-11 victory for a Southern African 9-man team against Australasia in a Ryder Cup-type contest that was sadly never to be repeated.

 Full-size range, grass tees for members, mats for visitors; two putting greens and short-game facility.
 Houghton also has a fun 9-hole putting green (see Did you know).